boschrexroth/ctrlx-automation-sdk/samples-cpp/datalayer.provider.all-data/README.md

 ### ProviderNodeAllData Class

 ProviderNodeAllData is a IProviderNode implementation and provides a Data Layer sub branch.
 The sub branch can be static or dynamic.
 Static means that the values of the nodes and the structure of he branch  cannot be changed by Data Layer clients.
-In a dynmic branch everthing kann be changed.
+In a dynamic branch everything can be changed.

 All nodes of such a sub branch are 'virtual' because the node behind is always the same ProviderNodeAllData instance.
 Therefore it registers itself with a wildcard address (e.g. all-data/dynamic/\*\*) at the Data Layer.
 The 'seen' nodes are DataContainer instances managed in a list and accessed by the on... callback functions of the ProviderNodeAllData class.